kellerben/dudle/README.md

     seems to work.
 12. You may want to install a cronjob to cleanup dudle polls.
     See dudle_cleanup for an example.
+13. You can enable a maintenance mode if you need to change something with your installation.
+Using this mode, all users will see a static message and are not able to change anything.
+In order to enable this mode, create a file named `/maintenance.html` which may include a custom message.
+E.g.:

+    ```sh
+    echo "<div>We are updating the servers and expect to be online on 0 am, January 1st, 1970 (UTC).</div>" > $DUDLE_INSTALLATION_PATH/maintenance.html
+    ```

 # Docker image
 There are two docker image available